klemensek/sqm-mc-woocommerce/plugin_overview.md

 ![Save all changes](https://cloud.githubusercontent.com/assets/19805049/18877772/3fd24162-849c-11e6-8442-79ec4550b8ac.png)

 All set!
-When you click **Save all changes**, we’ll start syncing your WooCommerce customers to Mailchimp.
+When you click **Save all changes**, we’ll start syncing your WooCommerce customers to Squalomail.
 To view progress, check the **Sync Status** tab.

-If you have no audiences in your Mailchimp account, you will be given the option to create a new list on the **List Defaults** tab.
+If you have no audiences in your Squalomail account, you will be given the option to create a new list on the **List Defaults** tab.
 To create a new list, set your list defaults, and click **Save all Changes** when you’re done.
-We’ll create a Mailchimp list for you, and begin the data sync.
+We’ll create a Squalomail list for you, and begin the data sync.

 ![List Defaults tab](https://cloud.githubusercontent.com/assets/19805049/18956260/cffd3926-8628-11e6-9c68-9fe3c964c75c.png)

 ## Next Steps
 After you connect, you can do a lot with the the data you collect, like build segments, send Automation workflows, track purchases, and view results.

-Find out everything Mailchimp has to offer in our article, [How to Use Mailchimp for E-Commerce](http://kb.squalomail.com/integrations/e-commerce/how-to-use-squalomail-for-e-commerce).
+Find out everything Squalomail has to offer in our article, [How to Use Squalomail for E-Commerce](http://kb.squalomail.com/integrations/e-commerce/how-to-use-squalomail-for-e-commerce).

 # Deactivate or Delete the Plugin
-When you deactivate Mailchimp for WooCommerce, it stops the sync but doesn’t remove the plugin.
+When you deactivate Squalomail for WooCommerce, it stops the sync but doesn’t remove the plugin.
 You can always re-activate the sync, which will backfill data at a later point in time.
-To deactivate Mailchimp for WooCommerce, follow these steps.
+To deactivate Squalomail for WooCommerce, follow these steps.

 1) Log in to your WordPress admin panel.